Flavan-3-ol: Chemical structure

-Epigallocatechin and gallocatechin contain an additional phenolic hydroxyl group when compared to epicatechin and catechin, respectively, similar to the difference in pyrogallol compared to pyrocatechol.
+Epigallocatechin and gallocatechin contain an additional phenolic hydroxyl group when compared to epicatechin and catechin, respectively.

-Catechin gallates are gallic acid esters of the catechins; an example is epigallocatechin gallate, which is commonly the most abundant catechin in tea.
-Proanthocyanidins and thearubigins are oligomeric flavan-3-ols.
+Catechin gallates are gallic acid esters of the catechins; an example is epigallocatechin gallate, the most abundant catechin in tea.
+Proanthocyanidins and thearubigins are also in the flavan-3-ol subclass.

 In contrast to many other flavonoids, flavan-3-ols do not generally exist as glycosides in plants.

 Structures of (epi)catechin, (epi)catechin gallate, (epi)gallocatechin and (epi)gallocatechin gallate.

 Biosynthesis of (–)-epicatechin

-The flavonoids are products from a cinnamoyl-CoA starter unit, with chain extension using three molecules of malonyl-CoA.
-Reactions are catalyzed by a type III PKS enzyme.
-These enzymes use coenzyme A esters, and have a single active site to perform the necessary series of reactions: chain extension, condensation, and cyclization.
-Chain extension of 4-hydroxycinnamoyl-CoA with three molecules of malonyl-CoA gives initially a polyketide (Figure 1), which can be folded.
-These allow Claisen-like reactions to occur, generating aromatic rings.
+The flavonoids are derived from phenylalanine and malonyl-coenzyme A in reactions catalyzed by polyketide synthase.
+Chain extension of 4-hydroxycinnamoyl-CoA with three molecules of malonyl-CoA gives initially a polyketide (figure), which can be folded, allowing Claisen-like reactions to occur, generating aromatic rings.
 Fluorescence-lifetime imaging microscopy can be used to detect flavanols in plant cells.